What is Chatbot Technology?

 Now, most of the bots out there are somewhat simple or even downright stupid.
 Flow chatbots (which represent the vast majority of the chatbots built on Facebook Messenger, for instance) could barely hold the title of 'chatbot' in my opinion.

 Away from the public eye, chatbots are revolutionising industries like HR or customer service.
 Working from within the world's largest companies' closed doors, they are speeding processes up, freeing resources, and increasing productivity across the board.
+Today, we talk about intents, utterances, and ML-powered interactions (don't know what these are?
+Catch up with our Essential Chatbot Glossary for Non-Geeks!).

 This is where we are now.
 Chatbots are slowly spreading their wings, and consumers and businesses alike are starting to see the light.